bushnastyaa/js-react-developer-project-12/README.md

 ## Description

-Simple chat application - analogue of Slack.
+Real-time chat application is a simplified version of Slack chat.
+Implemented via [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 Authorization and authentication are carried out using the [JWT](https://jwt.io/introduction) technology.
-Chat implemented via [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 Forms are created using the [Formik](https://formik.org) library.

 Register with username and password.
 Feel free to send messages and create your own channels!